DewduSendanayake/Aurora-MobileApp/README.md

 ---

-## 🔒 Usage
+## 🔒 License & Usage
 **Aurora is a personal creation**.

-It’s not intended for public use or modification.
-Please respect that Aurora is not available for cloning, modifying, or distribution.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may not use this work for commercial purposes.
+For more details, see the [LICENSE](LICENSE) file or visit the [Creative Commons website](https://creativecommons.org/licenses/by-nc/4.0/).

 ---